As seen in:

 It all starts with a clogged pore.
 Acne sufferers produce excess oil (‘sebum’) and the skin cells lining their pores don’t shed properly, instead collecting in the pore.
 The sticky skin cells and oil mix together in the pore, creating a microscopic blockage called a microcomedone.

-Acne bacteria (Cutibacterium acnes, which used to be called Propionibacterium acnes) feed on sebum, gathering in large numbers around this oily plug, signalling the body to start producing chemicals that ramp up inflammation.
+Acne bacteria (Cutibacterium acnes) feed on sebum, gathering in large numbers around this oily plug, signalling the body to start producing chemicals that ramp up inflammation.

 The inflamed plug gradually enlarges to form a visible comedone.